FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 #### GitHub example:

-Github provides some limited numbers of fields that could be customized:
+Github provides a limited number of fields that can be customized:

 ```js
 customizableFields = {